 Level 300: Machine Learning in Action

 Machine Learning is increasingly being used by organisations to move from analysis to prediction.
-Jemsoft is a computer vision and machine learning company providing industry leading technology to global enterprise and developers, in this session they will discuss how they utilise AWS to perform both deep learning and Machine Learning at scale.
+Co-founders of Jemsoft, a computer vision and machine learning company have worked on providing industry leading technology to global enterprise and developers.
+In this session they will discuss how they utilise AWS and open source technology to perform both Deep Learning and Machine Learning.

 Level 300: SQL Strikes Back!
 Options for Large Scale SQL Analytics